 Jaguar Cichlids are from Central America.
 These are freshwater fish, living in lakes and basins throughout several countries.
-Mostly found in Nicaragua, but also in Honduras and Costa Rica.
+Mostly found in Nicaragua, but also in Honduras in the Ulua River and Costa Rica.

 However, now they’ve spread throughout Central America.
 Including Salvador, Guatemala, Panama, and southern areas of Mexico.

 However, they can sometimes be found in places with sandy bottoms, such as ponds, springs and canals.
 They’ve also been bred in captivity for many years now.